 Don’t Do it: When you have arthritis in your neck or spine, carpal tunnel syndrome, or an injury in the lower back.

-At first, you may find it challenging to do the perfect yoga pose.
-However, with the regular practice, your body and mind will adapt to yoga within a week and soon you will get inner peace and feel much better like never before.
+At first, you may find it challenging to do the perfect pose.
+However, with regular practice, your body and mind will adapt to yoga within a week and soon you will get inner peace and feel much better like never before.
 So, why waiting?
 Start doing yoga from today as yoga is for everyone!